glitchdefi/bridge_swap_fe/README.md

 # Glitch Bridge Web

-This project contains the main features of the Petsverse web.
+This project contains the main features of the Glitch Bridge Web.

 ## Quick Start